Jill Biden pays surprise visit to Ukraine, meets first lady

-UZHHOROD, Ukraine (AP) — Jill Biden made an unannounced visit to western Ukraine on Sunday, holding a surprise Mother’s Day meeting with first lady Olena Zelenska as Russia presses its punishing war in the eastern regions.
+UZHHOROD, Ukraine (AP) — U.S. first lady Jill Biden made an unannounced visit to western Ukraine on Sunday, holding a surprise Mother’s Day meeting with the nation’s first lady, Olena Zelenska, as Russia presses its punishing war in the eastern regions.

 Biden traveled under the cloak of secrecy, becoming the latest high-profile American to enter Ukraine during its 10-week-old conflict with Russia.

-Biden spent about two hours in Ukraine, traveling by vehicle to the town of Uzhhorod, about a 10-minute drive from a Slovakian village that she toured on the border.
+The first lady traveled by vehicle to the town of Uzhhorod, about a 10-minute drive from a Slovakian village that borders Ukraine.
+She spent about two hours in Ukraine.

-The two first ladies came together in a small classroom, sitting across a table from one another and greeting each other in front of reporters before they met in private.
-Zelenska and her children have been at an undisclosed location for their safety.
+The two came together in a small classroom, sitting across a table from one another and talking before reporters before they met in private.
+Zelenskyy and her children have been at an undisclosed location for their safety.

 The school where they met has been turned into transitional housing for Ukrainian migrants from elsewhere in the country.